jasonwoodard/rustbelt/docs/atlas/atlas-user-guide.md

    - Re-run with `--explain` for a lightweight sample trace (`atlas-trace.json` / `atlas-trace.csv`).

 Re-run the commands with the `sparse_rural` fixtures to see how the engine behaves with minimal observations and heavier reliance on priors.

+### Trace output switches

+- `--trace-out PATH` writes a combined trace for whichever scoring stages ran.
+Priors, posteriors, and blend rows are included by default.
+- Toggle specific stages with `--no-include-prior-trace`, `--no-include-posterior-trace`, or `--no-include-blend-trace` when you only need a subset (for example, blend-only QA dumps).
+- Choose the combined trace format with `--trace-format {jsonl,csv}`.
+The flag controls the serializer regardless of filename suffix.
+- `--posterior-trace PATH` emits posterior-only diagnostics, and `--posterior-trace-format {jsonl,csv}` controls that file separately (default CSV).
+Posterior rows are still included in the combined trace unless you disable them with `--no-include-posterior-trace`.

 ---